The term given to the alteration of property interests, or the division of assets after separation is "property settlement".

 The main difference between this agreement and a Consent Order is that a Binding Financial Agreement is not reviewed by the Court and each party needs their own independent lawyer.
 There are more risks associated with formalising an agreement by way of a Binding Financial Agreement.
 If the requirements to make it binding are not complied with, it will not prevent a party from subsequently making an application to the Court for a property settlement.
 There are also more grounds to set aside a Binding Financial Agreement than there are for a Court Order.
 It is therefore our preference to formalise matters by way of Consent Orders where possible.

 At Andersons, our Family Law team can assist by guiding you through this process. .

-Your first step to security is to make contact with one of our experienced Family Law solicitors.
+Your first step to security is to contact our experienced Family Law team.

 For enquiries, please fill in the following contact form